LESBAT-HEIG-VD/EcoDynElec/docs/supplementary/auxilary_files.rst

-Pertes OFEN
+SFOE Data
 *************
 Losses are considered only for Swizerland.
 Table of monthly statistics from the Swiss Federal Office of Energy (SFOE) covering 2012 to 2021.
 These values are obtained in Table A-1a (p47-p49) from each annual `SFOE Electricity Statistics <https://www.bfe.admin.ch/bfe/en/home/supply/statistics-and-geodata/energy-statistics/electricity-statistics.html>`_ report.
-Only the column "*Pertes*" is used in the current version of DYNAMICAL, though additional information is kept for possible use extension.
+Only the column "*Pertes*" is used in the current version of EcoDynElec, though additional information is kept for possible use extension.